 There are several ways to get going with Ubuntu.
 Following this blog, there will soon be a series that will walk you through the stages of upgrading from Windows 7 to Ubuntu.
 There are three main options.

 - You can install Ubuntu on a computer you already have.
-This can be difficult if you haven’t done it before but there are tutorials available and an upcoming blog series to walk you through how to do it.
+This can be difficult if you haven’t done it before, but there is a blog series which walks you through the transition, specifically from Windows 7, and more general tutorials that are available to walk you through getting Ubuntu.

 - You can buy a new computer pre-installed with Ubuntu from one of Canonical’s partners.
 This blog post on Dell’s computers will point you in the right direction.
 Buying a pre-installed computer is the quickest and easiest way to get Ubuntu, but it can be expensive.